Trump blocks Ngozi Okonjo-Iweala from WTO top job

 WTO ambassadors told The Geneva Observer that, as the organization works on the principle of consensus, the matter could drift well into 2021 unless the US does a u-turn and lifts its veto.

-African envoys pointed the finger at the US as the spoiler in a race the Nigerian candidate had prevailed.
-"She got the broadest support, but the US objected,” a, clearly irritated, ambassador from an African country told The Geneva Observer, but added he was hopeful she would eventually emerge the winner.
+African envoys pointed the finger at the US as the spoiler in a race the Nigerian candidate had won.
+"She got the broadest support, but the US objected,” a clearly irritated ambassador from an African country told The Geneva Observer, but added he was hopeful she would eventually emerge the winner.

 However, a number of WTO ambassadors took aim at South Korea.
 "The Koreans should withdraw their candidate if they have any dignity," a veteran trade envoy from a developed country told the Geneva Observer.

-Similarly, an ambassador from a country with very close ties to Seoul, told The Geneva Observer, "I don't know why Minister Yoo did not withdraw," and faulted the normally savvy South Koreans of participating in a major diplomatic blunder.
+Similarly, an ambassador from a country with very close ties to Seoul told The Geneva Observer, "I don't know why Minister Yoo did not withdraw," and faulted the normally savvy South Koreans for participating in a major diplomatic blunder.

 The US Trade Representative, Robert Lightizer, released a statement supporting the South Korean: “Minister Yoo is a bona fide trade expert who has distinguished herself during a 25-year career as a successful trade negotiator and trade policy maker.
 She has all the skills necessary to be an effective leader of the organization.”

-According to sources close to Washington, it's not that the Trump administration is adamant on the South Korean candidate but that they are more against Nigeria's Okonjo-Iweala.
-Well informed diplomatic sources told The Geneva Observer that Lighthizer has personally led the last-minute charge against the Nigerian frontrunner.
+According to sources close to Washington, it's not that the Trump administration is adamant about the South Korean candidate but that they are more against Nigeria's Okonjo-Iweala.
+Well-informed diplomatic sources told The Geneva Observer that Lighthizer has personally led the last-minute charge against the Nigerian frontrunner.